Local and Multi-Scale Strategies to Mitigate Exponential Concentration in Quantum Kernels: Introduction

 Here, $k^{(s)}$ denotes the kernel induced by scale $\mathcal{P}^{(s)}$.
 Locality reduces sensitivity to global scrambling, while multi-scale mixing aims to preserve information that may appear at different subsystem sizes.

-Our study is intentionally empirical and reproducible.
+We evaluate the three kernel families under a matched and reproducible experimental protocol.
 We implement baseline (global), local, and multi-scale kernels in Qiskit under a unified API and benchmark them with matched experimental protocols over feature dimension $d\in\{4,6,\dots,20\}$.
-To quantify kernel concentration and its downstream impact, we report off-diagonal summary statistics, effective rank as a proxy for spectral richness, and centered alignment with labels, long with support vector machine (SVM) performance using precomputed kernels.
-Across the datasets we consider, local and multi-scale constructions consistently reshape kernel geometry relative to the baseline fidelity kernel, while improvements in accuracy remain dataset dependent.
+To quantify kernel concentration and its downstream impact, we report off-diagonal summary statistics and effective rank as a summary of spectral diversity, use centered alignment with labels as a complementary diagnostic, and evaluate support vector machine (SVM) performance using precomputed kernels.
+Across the datasets we consider, local and multi-scale constructions consistently reshape kernel geometry relative to the baseline fidelity kernel, while improvements in accuracy remain dataset-dependent.

 \textbf{Contributions and organization.} We provide (i) Qiskit implementations of baseline, local, and multi-scale quantum kernels under a unified API, (ii) a reproducible benchmark pipeline with fixed preprocessing, splits, and hyperparameter policies, and (iii) diagnostics that quantify concentration and downstream performance across a feature-dimension sweep.
 The remainder of this paper is organized as follows.
+Section~\ref{theory} recalls expressivity-induced concentration in global fidelity kernels and analyzes the mean raw similarity scales of global, local, and multi-scale constructions using independent Haar-random states as an analytical reference.
 Section~\ref{methods} describes the kernel constructions, feature maps, datasets, and evaluation protocol.
 Section~\ref{results} presents experimental results and diagnostic analyses.
 Code and configuration files to reproduce the experiments and figures are available in the accompanying repository.